neeasade/neeasade.github.io/_posts/2015-04-28-BSPWM-Multihead.md

 super + {h,j,k,l}
     bspc config pointer_follows_monitor true; \
     bspc config pointer_follows_focus true; \
-    dir={left,down,up,right}; \
+    dir={west,south,north,east}; \
-        if ! bspc window -f $dir; then \
+        if ! bspc node -f $dir; then \
     bspc monitor -f $dir; \
     fi; \
     bspc config pointer_follows_monitor false; \
     bspc config pointer_follows_focus false
 {% endhighlight %}

-When the window right command fails in the above scenario, the monitor to the right will be focused, and the pointer will be there.
+When the node right command fails in the above scenario, the monitor to the right will be focused, and the pointer will be there.

 > Why is half of this function setting pointer_follows_* values?